Wedding of Prince Felipe and Letizia Ortiz: Pre-wedding dinner gala

 On 21 May 2004, a day before the wedding, the royal family held a gala dinner for their guests at the Royal Palace of El Pardo.
 The Spanish royal family presided at the four main tables.
 The dinner was attended by 300 guests.

 Felipe and Letizia occupied the presidential table, along with Queen Margrethe of Denmark and her husband, Prince Henrik; the King and Queen of Norway, Harald and Sonja; the President of Ireland and her husband, Mary and Martin McAleese, and the president of El Salvador, Francisco Flores Pérez, and his wife, Lourdes Rodríguez.

 At the table of King Juan Carlos I were Paloma Rocasolano, the mother of the bride; Queen Beatrix of the Netherlands; the Grand Dukes of Luxembourg, Henri and María Teresa; the president of Panama, Mireya Moscoso; the president of Kazakhstan, Nursultan Nazarbayev, and his daughter, Aliya and the president of Germany, Johannes Rau, and his wife, Christina.

-At the table chaired by Queen Sofia were Jesus Ortiz, the father of the bride; the King and Queen of Sweden, Carl XVI Gustaf and Silvia; the King and Queen of the Belgians, Albert and Paola; Nelson Mandela and his wife, Graça Machel, and the president of Portugal, Jorge Sampaio, and his wife, María José Ritta.
+At the table chaired by Queen Sofia were Jesus Ortiz, the father of the bride; the King and Queen of Sweden, Carl XVI Gustaf and Silvia; the King and Queen of the Belgians, Albert and Paola; Nelson Mandela and his wife, Graça Machel, and the president of Portugal, Jorge Sampaio, and his wife, Maria José Ritta.

 At the table of the Infanta Elena and her husband Jaime de Marichalar were Erika Ortiz, sister of the bride, and her husband, Antonio Vigo Pérez; the Prince of Liechtenstein, Hans-Adam II; the Prince and Grand Master of the Sovereign Military Order of Malta, Andrew Bertie, and the President of Ecuador, Lucio Gutiérrez, and his wife, Ximena Bohórquez Romero.

 At the table of the Infanta Cristina and her husband Iñaki Urdangarin were Telma Ortiz, sister of the bride; the president of Colombia, Álvaro Uribe; the President of Nicaragua, Enrique Bolaños, and his wife, Lila T. Abaunza, and the Prime Minister of Spain, José Luis Rodríguez Zapatero, and his wife, Sonsoles Espinosa.

 After the dinner was over, the guests returned to the Room of the Austrias, where a dance was held.